JoinTheAlliance/agentlogger/README.md

 - `title`: Title of the event.
 Defaults to "agentlogger".
 - `type`: Type of the event.
 Defaults to "info".
 - `type_colors`: Dictionary with event types as keys and colors as values.
 Defaults to a predefined dictionary.
 - `expand`: Determines if the output should be within a Panel.
-Defaults to False.
+Defaults to True.
 - `panel`: Determines if the output should be displayed inside a bordered box panel.
 Defaults to True.
 - `log`: Determines if the output should be logged.
 Defaults to True.